 The inspiration for this post comes from a dear brother in Christ from Celebrate Recovery.
 You see this young man has been through the ringer.
 I will not go into the details of this young man’s life out of respect.
 I will share the ideas or thoughts God gave me while listening to him speak instead.

-Every one of us have seen a vehicle being towed by a wrecker at one point or another..if not more than once.
-We have seen all different types of vehicles behind these massive trucks like clean ones, dirty ones, broken ones, smashed ones and even the dirty and ripped apart ones.
+Every one of us have seen a vehicle being towed by a wrecker at one point or another…if not more than once.
+We have seen all different types of vehicles behind these massive trucks like clean ones, dirty ones, broken ones, smashed ones and even those that are dirty and ripped apart.

 But what is cool is that someone came to their rescue and pulled them out of that ditch or away from the wreckage.
 It does not matter how bad the scenario is the wrecker service always finds a way to get the vehicle out.

 Someone made a 911 call or called the police saying hey my vehicle is totaled and dispatch sends a wrecker service…